 - an ability to function effectively as a member of a technical team

-- the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems
+- ELN a: the application of circuit analysis and design, computer programming, associated software, analog and digital electronics, and microcomputers, and engineering standards to the building, testing, operation, and maintenance of electrical/electronic(s) systems

 Why Choose Central Piedmont

 The Associate of Applied Science in Electrical Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, under the General Criteria and the Program Criteria for Electrical/Electronics(s) Engineering Technology and Similarly Named Programs.

 The Central Piedmont Associate in Applied Science in electrical engineering technology degree is accepted at some colleges and universities as the first two years of a bachelor’s-level engineering technology program.
 Our program has specifically been designed to ease the transition for students planning to join UNC Charlotte’s Bachelor's in electrical engineering technology program, but can be also applied to many other universities.
 Our learning environments are home to the industry's latest equipment and software, as well as quality instructors who bring real-world experience into the classroom.
 This powerful combination of traditional teaching and hands-on learning prepares our students for employment in today's 21st century workforce.